pvandervelde/mindvortex/src/posts/2017-01-11-Updating-blog-to-wyam.md

 If you don't have an existing layout for your blog or you don't mind changing the layout then after the previous steps you should have a very nice looking blog that works just fine.
-However it turns out I'm stuborn and specific in the way I want things to look.
+However it turns out I'm stubborn and specific in the way I want things to look.
 In this case I wanted my blog to not look any different than the existing one does, at least for the time being.
 So that meant I had to do a fair amount of tweaking.